shardlab/srcr/README.md

 `srcr` is a full-scale API wrapper for the [speedrun.com](https://www.speedrun.com) [API](https://github.com/speedruncomorg/api) written in [Crystal](https://crystal-lang.org/).
 The goal of this implementation is to provide as much data as possible / reasonable.
 As such, this library makes use of [embedding](https://github.com/speedruncomorg/api/blob/master/version1/embedding.md) wherever possible.
 Where something cannot be embedded for some reason, the library provides shorthand methods to request the data.

+If you need any help with this library, feel free to reach out on the [Shard Lab Discord server](https://discord.gg/uQUrUndK6u).

 ## Installation

 1. Add the dependency to your `shard.yml`: